-- School Flexible Funding The allocation for school flexible funding is calculated as follows: - Supply allocation consists of a base allocation plus an additional allocation per Unweighted FTE. - Other Flexible Overhead allocation is made per Unweighted FTE.
-These funds may be used for any other expenditure a school may have, such as travel, postage, printing, and equipment. - For fiscal year 2019-2020, the Supply allocation and Other Flexible Overhead allocation were added together and then reduced by an average of \$15,000 per school pro-rated based on Unweighted FTE. - Utilities This allocation was based on an average per conditioned square foot and funds electricity, natural gas, telephone service, water/sewer, garbage, and recycling.
+- School Flexible Funding The allocation for school flexible funding was calculated as follows: - The Supply allocation consists of a base allocation of \$10,000 plus an additional allocation of \$12.50 per Unweighted FTE. - The Other Flexible Overhead allocation is \$67.50 per Unweighted FTE.
+These funds may be used for any other expenditure a school may have, such as travel, postage, printing, and equipment. - For fiscal year 2020-2021, the Supply allocation and Other Flexible Overhead allocation were added together and then reduced by an average of \$15,000 per school pro-rated based on Unweighted FTE. - Utilities This allocation was based on an average per conditioned square foot and funds electricity, natural gas, telephone service, water/sewer, garbage, and recycling.
 Once the budget for the new fiscal year is in place, these funds will be re-appropriated to Project 5099 School Utilities.
-Schools will have no further responsibility for these expenditures. - Substitutes The allocation for substitutes was based on the number of Instructional units allocated.
-The initial allocation is made in Function 5100 - Basic Instruction; however, schools may re-appropriate the funds to cover expenditures for substitutes in other functions such as ESE Instruction, Vocational Instruction, Administrative, etc. The funds may not be used to fund substitutes for professional development.
+Schools will have no further responsibility for these expenditures.

+• Substitutes - The allocation for substitutes is \$1,100 per Instructional unit allocated.
+The initial allocation was made to Function 5100 - Basic Instruction; however, schools may re-appropriate the funds to cover expenditures for substitutes in other functions such as ESE Instruction, Vocational Instruction, Administrative, etc. The funds may not be used to fund substitutes for professional development.
 Any funds remaining at the end of the fiscal year are pulled back to the District level; likewise, any deficits at the end of the fiscal year are covered by the District.

-Note: Beginning in fiscal year 2019-2020, Custodial allocations and Health Service allocations are being made directly to Project 2011 and Project 6004, respectively, rather than as part of the schools' Discretionary allocations.
+Note: Beginning in fiscal year 2019-2020, Custodial allocations and Health Service allocations were made directly to Project 2011 and Project 6004, respectively, rather than as part of the schools' Discretionary allocations.